matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

 Matrix identifiers as defined by the current specification have a form distinct enough from other identifiers to mostly fulfil the representation use case.
-Since they are not URIs they can not cover the two integration use cases. https://matrix.to somehow compensates for this; however:
+Since they are not URIs, they can not cover the two integration use cases. https://matrix.to somehow compensates for this; however:
 * it requires a web browser to run JavaScript code that resolves identifiers (basically limiting first-class support to browser-based clients), and